 UPDATE 21/04/2021: customers on S/4HANA 2020 or with FES 2020 or higher do not need to create an FLP plugin anymore, it is included in standard in who have SAPUI5 1.78.
 See new blog from my colleague Rashmi https://blogs.sap.com/2021/02/18/sap-web-analytics-analytics-solution-for-s4-on-premise-systems/

-For customer with lower releases can use a FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
+Customers on S/4HANA 1909 or lower releases create a custom FLP plugin which is started each time users open the SAP Fiori launchpad or apps.
 Using SAP WebIDE (or the new Business Application Studio) you can create such a plugin via a template and deploy it on your S/4HANA system.
 This was already described in detail with a demo video in the openSAP course “Key Technical Topics in a System Conversion to SAP S/4HANA”, section Week 3, Unit 7: Extensibility Use Cases: SAP Fiori Launchpad.
 There is a lot more of interesting content in this openSAP Course, so if you have not yet followed this course, I can really recommend to subscribe to it!
-Note that this custom FLP plugin will probably not be needed anymore in upcoming SAPUI5 versions 1.78.x, it is planned to be included by default.
+Note again that this custom FLP plugin is not needed anymore with S/4HANA or FES 2020 (and SAPUI5 versions 1.78.x) or higher.

 Before you deploy, the FLP plugin will have to be modified to send data to the SAP Web Analytics.
 For this you have to replace the Component.js with the following code: